 The circle represents all the forested land in Nova Scotia and the percentage of that land owned publicly and privately.
 The blue part of the circle represents the roughly 30 per cent of the forested land that is Crown land.
 It is subdivided into the three legs of the triad in rough proportion to their anticipated relative size.
 This shows public land being fully managed under the triad, reflecting the ability of the Crown, as landholder on behalf of the public, to implement the triad both comprehensively and rapidly.
-It also shows the expected allocation of a high percentage of Crown lands to conservation or the ecological matrix, where forestry will be limited largely to ecological forestry, which gives primacy to ecological protection while ecological forestry and conservation are more incrementally advanced on private land and while a large and potentially growing amount of private land is either managed for high production or continues to be available for clearcut harvesting.
+It also shows the expected allocation of a high percentage of Crown lands to conservation or the ecological matrix, where forestry will be limited largely to ecological forestry, which gives primacy to ecological and biodiversity objectives.
+This allows Crown lands to act primarily as a reservoir of ecological protection while ecological forestry and conservation are more incrementally advanced on private land and while a large and potentially growing amount of private land is either managed for high production or continues to be available for clearcut harvesting.